“The Spirit, The Soul, & The Body” series: (post #1)

 Second, a person’s spirit goes back to God the Father as soon as it leaves the body.
 Look again at the verse I just referenced, Ecclesiastes 3:21.
 It says the spirit of man goes upward (to God) at death, while the spirit of an animal simply goes down to the earth, nothing more.
 Another relevant passage here is Ecclesiastes 12:1-8, which is the Bible’s best passage on the subject of growing old and dying.
 Verse 7 of the passage says:

-Along these same lines, in Numbers 16:22 God is called “the God of the spirits of all flesh,” and in Hebrews 12:23 He is called “the Father of spirits.”
-These verses simply mean that God is the one who gives life to each person, and He gives this life by way of giving each individual a spirit.
+Along these same lines, in Numbers 16:22 God is called “the God of the spirits of all flesh.”
+Likewise, in Hebrews 12:23 He is called “the Father of spirits.”
+These verses simply mean that God is the one who gives life to each person and each creature, and He gives this life by way of giving each individual and each creature a spirit.

 Third, man’s spirit is also a center of various traits, emotions, and activities.
 Isaiah 29:24 speaks of those who have “erred in the spirit.”
 Psalm 77:6 associates the spirit with both remembering and making diligent search.
 In Matthew 5:3, Jesus speaks of being “poor in spirit.”
 John 13:21 says that Jesus was “troubled in spirit.”
 Numbers 5:14 links the emotion of jealousy with the spirit.
 Proverbs 16:18 warns that a “haughty spirit” goes before a fall.
 In Psalm 34:18, David sings the praises of having a “contrite spirit.”
 In Psalm 51:10, he asks God to renew a “steadfast spirit” within him.
 Finally, in 2 Corinthians 7:1, Paul encourages us to cleanse ourselves from all “filthiness of the flesh and spirit.”